 Voluntary Sector Campaign of the Year was handed to Battersea Dogs & Cats Home for the ‘Five-Year Sentences for Animal Cruelty’ campaign and Best In-house Consultancy Collaboration was awarded to Connect and Habinteg.
 Local Government Campaign of the Year award was handed to Tameside Council for its ‘Shared Lives’ campaign.

 PLMR won the Social Media Campaign of the Year award for its ‘How a 12 Month Social Media Campaign Saved Our Early Years’ campaign and the Planning Campaign of the Year was awarded to Connect.
+The Think Tank of the Year Award was won by the Education Policy Institute (EPI).

 Party Conference Reception of the Year was handed to Finsbury and Party Fringe Event of the Year was won by PHA Media and Vardags for their ‘Sex, Lies and Irreconcilable Differences: Time for no fault divorce?’ event.
 National Farmers Union won Party Conference Stand of the Year.